vjossana/just-eat-coding-assignment/README.md

 ## Design Decisions

 ### Console app first, then web interface
-I initially built a console application to get the core logic working cleanly before adding a web interface, This allowed me to focus on the data layer first, ensuring the API calls, error handling and data processing were solid before building the frontend on top.
+I initially built a console application to get the core logic working cleanly before adding a web interface.
+This allowed me to focus on the data layer first, ensuring the API calls, error handling and data processing were solid before building the frontend on top.
 Once the backend was working correctly I migrated to a Flask web interface to provide a more user friendly experience.

 ### Separation of restaurant.py and restaurant_service.py
 I deliberately kept these as two separate classes following the principle of separation of concerns: